Jacobians: Velocities & Static Forces¶

 \(\square\)

-Compared to the result we get in Motion in a reference frame with Rotational velocity, the following theorem comes out naturally.
+Compared to the result we get in Linear motion in frame with Rotational velocity: Revolute, the following theorem comes out naturally.

 Theorem for skew-sysmmetric matrix and vector cross-product